gitEricsson/Natours/readme.md

 - Tour Location and Map Feature using [Leaflet](https://leafletjs.com/index.html) in lieu of Mapbox
 - Signup form Implementation
 - Checkout session for booking an appointment
+- Update no of participants after each booking confirmation

 ### Links